 Most seizures stop by themselves within 5 minutes and do not need emergency medication.
-If a seizure lasts for longer than 5 minutes, emergency medication may be given as directed by your doctor and written on your child's individualised care plan.
+If a seizure lasts for longer than 5 minutes, emergency medication may be given as directed by the paediatrician and written in your child's individualised care plan.